tmfg/digitraffic/pages/ohjeita-en.md

 [marine](https://groups.google.com/g/meridigitrafficfi) and
 [rail](https://groups.google.com/u/1/g/rata_digitraffic_fi).

-Deprecated APIs and their sunset dates are updated [on this page](/rajapintojen-tila/muutokset/).
+Deprecated APIs and their sunset dates are updated on the page [Support → API changes](/en/api-status/changes/).

 ## How can I be aware of updates and incidents?